Juniva616/quiz/README.md

 https://stackoverflow.com/

 https://developer.mozilla.org/

 ## Content
-- The text content was taken from open resources on the following sites:
+- The text content was taken from open sources on the following sites:

  https://crazycrittersinc.com/over-50-amazing-plant-facts/